issacto/pycuga/README.md

 ```

+## Limitations
-Use multiples of 32 to avoid bugs and increase efficiency.
+* Use multiples of 32 (for chromosome parameters)to avoid bugs and increase efficiency.
+* Island migration is limited to 1 currently

-Disclaimer
+## Disclaimer
-This is a project that
+This is a mini project which I've put a lot of time and effort into, but I can't take responsibility for any hiccups, glitches, or other unexpected things that might happen during execution.